davidlday/RemindersWidget/README.md

 # RemindersWidget

-An [Übersicht](http://tracesof.net/uebersicht/) widget to display your pending Reminders tasks in sidebar on the desktop.
+An [Übersicht](http://tracesof.net/uebersicht/) widget to display your pending Reminders tasks in a sidebar on the desktop.

 Uses natural language to help you stay organised with due dates as well.

 ## Configuration

+When configuring, be sure to use [Sublime Text Editor](https://www.sublimetext.com/3) or similar.

 The following configuration items are available at the top of reminders.coffee:

 * tasksPerList: Number of tasks to show per list, 0 for all.
 0 by default.
 * showNotes: Whether notes get shown.
 False by default.
 * listsToNotShow: Which lists to not show.
 Leave empty for all.
 Empty by default.
-* monthBeforeDay: Use date format mm/dd/yyyy instead of dd/mm/yyyy.
+* monthBeforeDay: Use date format *mm/dd/yyyy* instead of *dd/mm/yyyy*.
 False by default.

+### If text looks blurry on your screen

+Find and replace the line `font-size: 10pt` with `font-size: 11pt`.
+Additionally, change the `11pt` to `12pt` or `13pt` for added readability.

+### Changing which lists to not show

+Say for example you want to hide the following lists, Habits, Shopping List, and Someday.
+You would change the `listsToNotShow` variable as such:

+`listsToNotShow = ["Future", "Habits", "Shopping List", "House"]`

+Alternatively, leave it empty to show all lists, as such:

+`listsToNotShow = []`

 ## Screenshot